Three ways your team can leverage software to get ahead.

 Experienced estimators leverage the final costs from past projects to create new estimates, adjusting for change and lessons learned.
 Integrating estimation tools with accounting or ERP systems opens the door to smarter systems.

 Can you anticipate the downstream effects if you pull one of your lead engineers off task next week and assign them to an urgent service request instead?
 Can your team foresee issues in the production pipeline and plan for busy and slow seasons?
 This process is a lot harder for custom project teams than it is for low mix/high volume production environment.

 If your team is still cross-checking the company calendar, vacation schedule, and project schedule in three or more places, chances are that your current system is falling short in this area.
-Utilizing Smartsheet Resource Planning or LiquidPlanner can provide lightweight, standalone solutions, while Ascend Workflow Insights can create a more seamless, fully integrated solution.
+Utilizing Smartsheet Resource Planning or LiquidPlanner can provide lightweight, standalone solutions, while plenty of other intelligence tools can be implemented to create a more seamless, fully integrated solution.

 As technological possibilities continue to evolve, we are seeing a shift in the way savvy leaders look at these kinds of decisions.
 Where intuition and experience once reigned supreme, executives across industries are looking to their data for clues on how to incite and manage their team’s growth.
 This means investing in connected systems that facilitate visibility.